Home » Costa Brava » 10 things to do in Girona to discover the city like a local

-From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona.
+From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 This gorgeous city is worth at least some hours of your time to discover its rich history, delicious food, and beautiful architecture.

-Also, it’s a perfect day trip from Barcelona, and the city has a privileged location as it’s close to most of the touristic destinations in Catalonia, such as the Pyrenees and the Costa Brava beaches.
+The city has a privileged location.
+It’s close to most of Catalonia’s tourist destinations, such as the Pyrenees and the Costa Brava beaches.
+Also, it’s a perfect day trip from Barcelona.

 We’ve been there many times and have put together a guide showing our favourite things to do in Girona and the reasons why you should add this medieval city to your itinerary.
 Keep scrolling to know more!